TomKrauss/pks-edit/README.md

 - search & replace in multiple files
 - compare files
 - syntax highlighting
-- multiple windows to edit one file
+- edit one file in multiple windows
 - follow cross references in code (requires a tag file - e.g. created using ctags)
 - auto-indentation and formatting
 - sort files
+- code completion
+- support for zooming font sizes (using keyboard and scrollwheel)
 - record & play of macros
 - it is pretty fast, if files do not get too big (no memory mapped files support yet)
 - different selection styles (block, ...)
 - support for different file types and for user-defined grammars
 - support for inserting templates
-- and some more - but that's it
+- hex editor mode for binary files
+- support for themes - e.g. support for a dark mode theme.
+- docking windows UI

 ## Installing and Using PKS Edit